 Continue to 5 of 6 below.

-- Snowdrops (Galanthus nivalis): Snowdrops are short plants, like the spreading ground covers.
-But like other springtime bulb plants (and unlike the ground covers), their foliage dies back by summer.
+- Snowdrops (Galanthus nivalis): Snowdrops are short plants (often only 3 inches tall), like the spreading ground covers.
+But, like other springtime bulb plants (and unlike the ground covers), their foliage dies back by summer.
 The "snow" in their name is apt: Among the earliest bloomers, snowdrops are sometimes spotted pushing up through a layer of snow (plus they have white flowers).

-- Siberian squill (Scilla siberica): Like snowdrops, Siberian squill is a short bulb plant that will naturalize and eventually carpet an area of the yard with color in April.
+- Siberian squill (Scilla siberica): Like snowdrops and glory-of-the-snow, Siberian squill is a short bulb plant (4 to 8 inches tall, most commonly closer to 4 in the North) that will naturalize and eventually carpet an area of the yard with color in April.
 But, unlike snowdrops, this plant's spring flowers come in blue, which is always a sought-after color in the gardening world.

 05 of 06